singul4ri7y/promit/README.md

  - Try leaving comments, as that helps (Like I'm the one to talk).

 <b><i>Happy contribution.</i></b>

+## Install
+<p>Promit comes with compiled interpreter binary with each release, which you can use to run your programs from the command line.
+With some tweaking with IDE's like **NetBeans**, **VS Code**, **Atom** etc. you can integrate the ``promit`` interpreter binary to run programs directly from the IDE.
+**Supported Platforms:** Currently Promit only supports **Linux**, **Windows** and in some point <b>*BSD's</b>*.
+As I do not have a Mac, I could not test the code in MacOS 😅.
+So, for that reason, Promit does not support MacOS and current release won't be having a MacOS binary (Mac users don't hate me).

+**Download binary the releases at:** https://github.com/singul4ri7y/promit/releases

+**How to install:**
+ 1. Download your specific platform binary.
+For example, if I am a Windows users, my preference would be ``promit-<version>-windows-64bit.zip`` or ``promit-<version>-windows-32bit.zip`` zip file.
+ 2. Extract the archive ``.tar.gz`` for Linux users and ``.zip`` for Windows users.
+ 3. Under the ``bin/`` folder the the Promit Interpreter binary resides.
+Move it to any location which is in the **system path** variable.
+     - For Windows users, my recommendation is create a folder named ``MyBIN`` on the disk your Windows is installed on and add the folder location to system path variable (How to add folder location to system path variable?
+Well it's 21'st century.
+Google it).
+     - For Linux users, you probably already know what to do.
+My preference is to move the binary to ``/usr/local/bin`` where every user can use it.
+Or create a new folder to store the binary and add it to system path (Make changes to ``$PATH`` adding your folder location.
+To make it permanent in do it in the  ``/etc/environment`` file).
+ 4. Now run any Promit program in the terminal or command prompt using ``promit MyProgram.promit``.

+<b><i>Done.</i></b>

 ## Why
 <img src= "logos/logo.jpg" type= "image/jpg" align= "right" width= "350" />